Month: April 2026

 The Easter Without Deviled Eggs

 Easter always makes me miss my Nanny.
-Not in the dramatic, sit-in-a-corner-and-weep way.
-Just in the quiet, unexpected way that sneaks up on you when you realize something small is missing.
-For me this year, it was deviled eggs.
-Now here’s the funny part.
-I don’t even eat deviled eggs.
+Not in a way that makes me sit in a corner and cry.
+Just in a way that catches me off guard when I notice something is missing.
+This year it was the deviled eggs.
+I do not even eat deviled eggs.
 I just make them.
-Because…
+Because my…

 The Unspoken Pet War